RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <br>

-You will use that later while working with your project on you local machine because it offers from convenient shortcuts.
-So install it as instructured.<br>
+You will use that later while working with your project on your local machine because it offers some convenient shortcuts.
+So install it as instructed.<br>

 <img src="../cicd/captures/howtouseit36a.png"  width="600">